sherlock-audit/2023-02-openq-judging/README.md

 Watsons who escalated this issue will have their escalation amount deducted from their next payout.

+**jacksanford1**

+Lead Senior Watson comment on PR #112:

+> Looks like you got everything.
+Will keep my eye out when reviewing the rest of the PRs for anything that might have been missed.

+Lead Senior Watson comment on PR #117:

+> Changes look good.
+The refund logic has been simplified to match the newly simplified funding logic.

 # Issue H-4: Adversary can permanently break percentage tier bounties by funding certain ERC20 tokens then refunding